n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 Vowel-based syllables, standalone-sequences, and broken text runs will not have base consonants.

+> Note: For consistency with consonant-based syllables, shaping
+> engines may choose to treat the independent vowel of a vowel-based
+> syllable as a "pseudo-base" or surrogate base consonant.
+>
+> Because vowel-based syllables will not include consonants and
+> because independent vowels do not take on special forms or require
+> reordering, many of the steps that follow will involve no
+> work for a vowel-based syllable.
+However, vowel-based syllables must
+> still be sorted and their marks handled correctly, and GSUB and GPOS
+> lookups must be applied.
+These steps of the shaping process follow
+> the same rules that are employed for consonant-based syllables.

+While performing the base-consonant search, shaping engines may also encounter special-form consonants, including below-base consonants and post-base consonants.
+Each of these special-form consonants must also be tagged (`POS_BELOWBASE_CONSONANT`, `POS_POSTBASE_CONSONANT`, respectively).

+> Note: Shaping engines may choose any method to identify consonants that
+> have below-base or post-base forms while executing the above
+> algorithm.
+For example, one implementation may choose to maintain a
+> static table of below-base and post-base consonants to compare again
+> the text run.
+Another implementation might examine the active font
+> to see if it includes a `blwf` or `pstf` lookup in the GSUB table
+> that affects the consonants encountered in the syllable.

 The algorithm for determining the base consonant is

   - If the syllable starts with "Ra" and the syllable contains more than one consonant, exclude the starting "Ra" from the list of consonants to be considered.
   - Starting from the end of the syllable, move backwards until a consonant is found.
-      * If the consonant has a below-base or post-base form or is a pre-base-reordering "Ra", move to the previous consonant.
-If neither condition is true, stop.
         * If the consonant is the first consonant, stop.
+        * If the consonant has a below-base form, tag it as `POS_BELOWBASE_CONSONANT`, then move to the previous consonant.
+        * If the consonant has a post-base form, tag it as `POS_POSTBASE_CONSONANT`, then move to the previous consonant.
+        * If the consonant is a pre-base-reordering "Ra", tag it as `POS_POSTBASE_CONSONANT`, then move to the previous consonant.
+        * If none of the above conditions is true, stop.
   - The consonant stopped at will be the base consonant.

-Shaping engines may choose any method to identify consonants that have below-base or post-base forms while executing the above algorithm.
-For example, one implementation may choose to maintain a static table of below-base and post-base consonants to compare again the text run.
-Another implementation might examine the active font to see if it includes a relevant `blwf` or `pstf` lookup in the GSUB table.

 > Note: The algorithm is designed to work for all Indic
 > scripts.
 However, Devanagari does not utilize pre-base-reordering "Ra".

+Devanagari includes one below-base consonant form.

+  - Halant,Ra" (occurring after the base consonant) and "Ra,Halant"
+    (before the base consonant, but in a non-syllable-initial position) will take on the "Rakaar" form.

+> Note: the sequence "Rra,Halant" (occurring before the base
+> consonant) will take on the "eyelash Ra" special form.
+However, this
+> special form is not a below-base form.
+Instead, it is canonically
+> defined as belonging to the half-form substitutions, so it is
+> addressed by the `half` feature in stage 3, step 9, and is not
+> addressed in this step.

+> Note: Because Devanagari employs the `BLWF_MODE_PRE_AND_POST` shaping
+> characteristic, consonants with below-base special forms may occur
+> before or after the base consonant.
+>
+> During the base-consonant search, only the "Halant,_consonant_"
+> pattern following the base consonant for these below-base forms will
+> be encountered.
+Step 2.5 below ensures that the "_consonant_,Halant"
+> pattern preceding the base consonant for these below-base forms will
+> also be tagged correctly.

 #### 2.2: Matra decomposition ####